 Dukedom is a tiny town located in the state of Tennessee.
 With a population of 103 people and just one neighborhood, Dukedom is the 387th largest community in Tennessee.
-Dukedom has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Dukedom was built prior to World War II, making it one of the older and more historic towns in the country.

 Dukedom is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dukedom is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dukedom who work in sales jobs (57.14%), personal care services (42.86%), and office and administrative support (0.00%).

-Dukedom’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dukedom’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dukedom has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dukedom has few renters and college students.
 But the biggest reason it is quieter in Dukedom than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dukedom may be for you.